marcuswestin/store.js/README.md

 	// Remove 'username'
 	store.remove('username')

-    // Get a dictionary of all key/value pairs store.getAll()
+    // Get a dictionary with all key/value pairs store.getAll()

 	// Clear all keys